 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy gluten free chocolate cake is rich, dense and fudgy, and it's all made in just one bowl.
-Make a double layer or single, with the simplest chocolate ganache frosting.
+This easy gluten free chocolate cake is rich, dense, and deeply fudgy—all made in just one bowl with no melted chocolate.
+Top it with a silky 2-ingredient ganache, or whip it into a fluffy chocolate frosting.

 A piece of gluten free chocolate cake on a plate with a fork, with a soft brown frosting, and a bite taken.